 At the meeting, shareholders will be asked to consider and act upon the following proposals:

-1. Election of Directors of the Company for the ensuing year, to serve until the next Annual Meeting of Shareholders of the Company and until their respective successors have been duly elected and qualified.
+1. Election of the following persons to serve as Directors of the Company for the ensuing year, until the next Annual Meeting of Shareholders of the Company and until their respective successors have been duly elected and qualified.